17 Dec 2018 Football Coaches help Children cut back on Sugary Drinks

 Results from the Give Up Loving Pop programme evaluation demonstrate effectiveness of community sports coaches delivering sugary drinks education to children.

-This summer, community coaches from three professional football clubs in North West England delivered a four-part sugary drinks education programme to over 900 Year 5 children, helping them to cut back on sugar drinks and drink more water.
+In summer 2018, community coaches from three professional football clubs in North West England delivered a four-part sugary drinks education programme to over 900 Year 5 children, helping them to cut back on sugary drinks and drink more water.

 Coaches from Accrington Stanley, Fleetwood Town and Preston North End delivered a range of classroom and playground-based activities educating children on looking after their teeth and gums, how to read nutrition labels on bottles and cans and the importance of hydration for attainment in school and performing well in sport.
 The project was commissioned by Lancashire County Council following rising rates of overweight and obesity and poor oral health in the region.

 During the programme, coaches also challenged the children to Give Up Loving Pop for 21 days.
 On average, children achieved 16.1 days free of sugary drinks and 95% of participants achieved a minimum of 10 days drinking only water and milk – almost 50 years’ worth of sugary drink free days.

 The evaluation report, produced alongside researchers from Liverpool John Moores University, also revealed a significant advantage of delivering GULP using community sports coaches.